henryjrobinson/vibe-agents/README.md

 4. **Health Check**: `/healthz`
 5. Open the service URL; the frontend and API are both served from the same origin.

-### Legacy: Netlify Deployment

-1. **Connect repository to Netlify**
-   - Fork/clone this repository
-   - Connect to Netlify dashboard

-2. **Set environment variables**
-   - In Netlify dashboard: Site settings → Environment variables
-   - Add `ANTHROPIC_API_KEY` with your API key

-3. **Deploy**
-   - Netlify will automatically deploy from your repository
-   - No build process needed - static files only

 ## Usage